About The Lift

 Persons determined not eligible for Lift service have the right to appeal.

 Persons determined to be ADA Paratransit eligible will receive a determination letter, an identification number, and a Lift User’s Guide.

-Lift drivers will assist passengers while boarding and exiting the vehicle.
-The driver may not enter any establishment or home to give assistance and are not responsible for unlocking/locking doors.
-Drivers are not to carry groceries, packages, or mobility aids.
+Lift operators will assist passengers while boarding and exiting the vehicle.
+The operator may not enter any establishment or home to give assistance and are not responsible for unlocking/locking doors.
+Operators are not to carry groceries, packages, passengers or mobility aids.

 To Arrange a Ride

 Once ADA Paratransit eligibility has been established, Lift rides may be arranged by calling 783-7000.